 - 50 in Logan

-Additional employers include outpatient clinics such as the ones shown below:
+Additional employers include outpatient clinics such as:

 - Bountiful: Summit Speech Therapy, Inc.